paulhondola/paulhondola/README.md

 ### Treasure Hunt - CLI game application in C for managing treasure hunt data
   - Introduces an interactive shell-like CLI program (treasure_hub) to manage hunts and treasures via commands
   - Uses logs to track user operations, with symlinked logs for centralized access
-  - Implements a file-based data storage system
+  - Implements a file-based data storage system with binary records
   - Utilizes multi-process architecture and sigaction-based signal handling for inter-process communication
   - Enables runtime features such as live monitoring, hunt and treasure inspection, and controlled shutdown of the monitor process